 Landscaped and stocked by the British officer after whom it’s named, pretty Bryant Park is usually full of tourists and canoodling couples.

-Set up in 1901, the renowned Kodaikanal International School gives Kodai a bit of a cosmopolitan air, with students from around the globe.
+Set up in 1901, the renowned Kodaikanal International School lends Kodai a bit of a cosmopolitan air, with students from around the globe.

 Less visited than other nearby viewpoints, Moir's Point is 13km west of town and has lovely views across the plains.